Kulipajun/personalpage/index.md

 <!-- This is a demo.
 You can find the source code on [GitHub](https://github.com/migftw/sparrowx) and the documentation is available [on this page.](/documentation) -->

 ## Education
+- Keio University (2023 ~ 2025)
+Master of Media and Governance, Graduate School of Media and Governance (SFC)
+Supervisor: Kazunori TAKASHIO

 - The University of Tokyo (2023 ~ 2024)
--- Special Auditor Student, Graduate School of Frontier Science -- Supervisor: Yuki BAN
+Special Auditor Student, Graduate School of Frontier Science

-- Keio University (2023 ~ 2025)
--- Master of Media and Governance, Graduate School of Media and Governance (SFC) -- Supervisor: Kazunori TAKASHIO
+Supervisor: Yuki BAN

 - Jiangsu University of Science and Technology (2018 ~ 2022)
--- Bachelor of Engineering, Computer Science and Technology -- Supervisor: Jianjun CHEN
+Bachelor of Engineering, Computer Science and Technology
+Supervisor: Jianjun CHEN

 ## Experience and Activity
 - Internship, Neusoft – Suzhou, CN (Nov.
 2021)